romeowwfogi/STUDENT-SUCCESS-OFFICE---SSO-V2/database.md

   `applicant_type_id` int(11) NOT NULL,
   `submitted_at` datetime NOT NULL DEFAULT current_timestamp(),
   `status` varchar(50) NOT NULL DEFAULT 'Pending', `remarks` text DEFAULT 'Thank you for your submission.
-Your application is still being processed, and additional time is required to complete the review.'
+Your application is still being processed, and additional time is required to complete the review.', `can_update` tinyint(1) NOT NULL DEFAULT 0
 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_general_ci;

---
--- Dumping data for table `submissions`
---

-INSERT INTO `submissions` (`id`, `user_id`, `applicant_type_id`, `submitted_at`, `status`, `remarks`) VALUES (1, 1, 1, '2025-11-02 23:03:45', 'Waitlisted', 'Information provided is unclear.
-Please clarify: [Specific Detail]'),
-(2, 1, 1, '2025-11-02 23:05:40', 'Waitlisted', 'Information provided is unclear.
-Please clarify: [Specific Detail]'),
-(3, 1, 1, '2025-11-02 23:07:52', 'Rejected', ''),
-(4, 1, 1, '2025-11-03 23:16:19', 'Pending', 'Thank you for your submission.
-Your application is still being processed, and additional time is required to complete the review.');

 -- --------------------------------------------------------